 - Help for departments, labs, and centers that are dealing with traumatic events, sudden losses, or other troubling situations

-Listen to our podcast to learn more about what’s involved when you first call Mental Health and Counseling at MIT.
+Listen to our podcast to learn more about what’s involved when you first call to Student Mental Health and Counseling at MIT.